eindpunt/awesome-TRMNL/readme.md

 - [Your Life in Weeks](https://github.com/jvdmeij/trmnl-your-life-in-weeks) - See the amount of weeks you have lived, and will live by jvdmeij

 ## 👾 Extra's
+- [Android mirror](https://github.com/hossain-khan/android-trmnl-display) - This mirrors existing TRMNL's content to your Android device by hossain-khan
 - [Alternative Firmware](https://github.com/covercash2/trmnl_rs) - An alternative firmware for the official trmnl firmware with Rust and Nix by covercash2
 - [BYOS Server (Next.js)](https://github.com/ghcpuman902/byos-nextjs) - BYOS (Build Your Own Server Next.js), a community-maintained library by ghcpuman902
 - [BYOS Server (Ruby / Hanami)](https://github.com/usetrmnl/byos_hanami) - YOS (Build Your Own Server Ruby) by usetrmnl